davidstutz/superpixels-revisited/README.md

       --output arg (=output)          specify the output directory (default is ./output)

-As example, for running SEEDS Revised on the test set of the Berkeley Segmentation Dataset [10], use
+As example, for running SEEDS Revised on the test set of the Berkeley Segmentation Dataset [10], use:

     $ cd superpixels-revisited
     $ wget http://www.eecs.berkeley.edu/Research/Projects/CS/vision/grouping/BSR/BSR_bsds500.tgz